COVID-19 grants for artists and professionals in the culture and creative sectors

-- The intended use of the support as described by the applicant in the application is public information.
+- The intended use of the grant as described by the applicant in the application is public information.

-- Recipients must submit written clarification of how the support was used after the end of the support period.
+- Recipients must submit written clarification of how the grant was used after the end of the grant period.

 Grounds for not awarding the support